dashotv/tvdb/README.md

 client := tvdb.New(apikey, token)
 ```

-If you don't already have a token, you can obtain one with:
+If you don't already have a token, you can authenticate with your `apikey` using the `Login` method:

 ```go
 // Authenticate with your API key.
 This will return a client with the